MrEchox/Nutrivis/readme.md

-# Fitrition
+# Nutrivis
-A playful or educational solution for food culture and physical activity
+A playful or educational solution for food culture and physical activity.

 ## What is it?
 This is a semester project by <b>Kaunas University of Technology (KTU)</b> students for PR00B251 'Product development project' module.